tjex/tjex.github.io/src/content/blog/2024/maths-code-and-music.md

 I noticed this pattern the more I reviewed the LeetCode submissions that _far_ outperform the rest.
-Those submissions are typically written using single letters as variables, but _also_ achieve the correct result with pure mathematical computations and logic (instead of using data structures or standard library functions), which is why they're so performant.
+Those submissions are typically written using single letters as variables, but _also_ achieve the correct result with pure mathematical computations and logic (instead of using data structures), which is why they're so performant.

 Through this I see the translation of mathematics into programming at the surface level.
 Of course, there are _many_ levels deeper where serious skills in